 - Use your hose to give the cavity a good, long rinse.
 Again, keep the water pressure low to avoid damaging the meat.

-NOTE: It’s actually safer to use a really sharp fillet knife.
+Note: It’s safer to use a really sharp fillet knife.
 If you use a dull knife, you might be inclined to use more force, compromising control.
 Consider reading our guide on how to sharpen a knife before you dig in.
-Also make sure the handle of your knife isn’t slippery.
+Also, make sure the handle of your knife isn’t slippery.

 - With the dorsal fin facing you, use a sharp, flexible fillet knife to cut behind the gills and pectoral fin.
 Cut down to the spine, but don’t sever it.